loucerac/drexml/README.md

-# Drug REpurposing using Mechanistic Models of signal transduction and Machine Learning
+# Drug REpurposing using Mechanistic Models of signal transduction and eXplainable Machine Learning

-Repository for the dreml python package: (DREM³L) Drug REpurposing using Mechanistic Models of signal transduction and Machine Learning
+Repository for the dreml python package: (DREM³L) Drug REpurposing using Mechanistic Models of signal transduction and  eXplainable Machine Learning

 ## Setup

-To install the `dreml` package use the following:
+To install the `drexml` package use the following:

 ```
 conda create -p ./.venv python=3.8
-conda run -p ./.venv pip install dreml
+conda run -p ./.venv git+ssh://git@github.com:loucerac/drexml.git
 ```